MrRobWad/vimeo.ga.js/readme.md

 Have a bug?
 Please create an issue here on GitHub!

 ## Changelog
+### 0.4 (April 24, 2014):
+ * Code now checks if iframe is present before running.
+This prevents JS error on pages with no iframe.

 ### 0.3 (November 6, 2013):
  * Added support for Universal Analytics (analytics.js)
  * Updated documentation.